zhenzhiwang/HumanVid/README.md

 # Video Data
 The video data is collected from the Internet and we cannot redistribute them.
 We provide the video urls and camera parameters for each video.
 The camera parameters are stored in the `camera.zip` in the Google Drive.
 The videos could be downloaded by scripts from urls.
+**Updates:** The video urls in Pexels.com are changed by the website team.
+We have updated the video urls in the txt file ending with `new`.
+Please use the new urls for downloading the videos.

 # Camera Trajectory Format
 We follow [Droid-SLAM](https://github.com/princeton-vl/DROID-SLAM) and [DPVO](https://github.com/princeton-vl/DPVO) use [TUM Camera Format](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/file_formats) 'timestamp tx ty tz qx qy qz qw' format for camera trajectory.
 The timestamp is number of frame.
 The tx, ty, tz are the translation of the camera in meters.
 The qx, qy, qz, qw are the quaternion of the camera rotation.
+For camera intrinsics, assuming the camera has a standard 36mm CMOS, we heuristically set the focal length to 50mm (horizontal) and 75mm (vertical) and the principal point to the center of the image, based on the observation on Internet videos.
+We empirically find that it works well.

 # Human Pose Extraction
 Please refer to the `DWPose` folder for scripts of extracting and visualizing whole-body poses.
 Note that I have added a little modification on foot by also visualizing the keypoints on the foot.
 It also contains the keypoints convertion from SMPL-X to COCO Keypoints format.
 For pretrained checkpoints, please refer to the [DWPose](https://github.com/IDEA-Research/DWPose) repository.